grantwinney/blog/content/posts/csharp-overload-arithmetic-equality-comparison-operators/index.md

 In C# you can [overload operators](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/operator-overloading), putting you in control of how two instances of an object are related to one another.
 We'll look at the different ways you can do that, but first...

+> The code in this post is available on <a href="https://github.com/grantwinney/CSharpDotNetExamples/tree/master/C%23%2011/GenericMathSupport/GenericMathSupport">GitHub</a>, for you to use, expand upon, or just follow along while you read... and hopefully discover something new!

 ## Arithmetic Operators

 By overloading the arithmetic operators, you get to decide what it means to add two objects together.
 In Microsoft's own [example](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/operator-overloading), they create a Fraction struct that defines what should happen when two fractions are added together, subtracted, etc.